Hey! Hi! Hello! It’s me. Back in action.

 Brussels Beer Project – GREAT, great, great selection of beer from around the world in a laid-back venue that reminds me of Amity Hall in NYC.

 Eiswelt Gelato: Ok, so was this cone for the ‘gram?
 Obviously.
 Was it good?
 Hell yes.
-Even as someone who doesn’t eat ice cream (oh, relax) , I can even say it was pretty tasty.
-Eiswelt sits at one end of Harajuku’s staple Takeshita Street, so it’s worth grabbing a cone and experiencing the over-the-top oddities of the district (AKA, everything you’ve ever imagined about Gwen Stefani’s Harajuku girls.)
+That’s coming from someone who doesn’t eat ice cream (oh, relax.)
+Eiswelt sits at one end of Harajuku’s staple Takeshita Street, so it’s worth grabbing a cone and experiencing the over-the-top oddities of the district.

 TOKYO DO + SEE